zentri/zentriospy/README.md

 Supply the URL of the Zentri module as the ``addr`` argument to the ``gecko_ospy.__init__`` function.

-This returns a device object, representing the ZentriOS device.
+This returns a device object, representing the Gecko OS device.
 The device object can then be used for issuing commands.

-Any ZentriOS command can be issued as the argument when calling the device.
-The call returns the ZentriOS command response.
+Any Gecko OS command can be issued as the argument when calling the device.
+The call returns the Gecko OS command response.

 For example: